alexeldeib/drone-ci-gke/README.md

 - GCP account
 - gcloud downloaded and initialized
 - Cloudflare account
 - You must possess a domain or subdomain you wish to use.
-I purchased some for $.99 from Namecheap for testing; Google/CloudFlare are nicer to work with, if they have what you want.
+I used Namecheap.
+I hear good things about Cloudflare and Google.
 - Github account
 - Github OAuth application ID and secret
 - Helm installed

 You can do this with any DNS provider with support for cert-manager, and certainly using any registrar.
-I used Namecheap.

 ### Steps
 1. Register your domain and point the DNS servers to Cloudflare (out of scope for this tutorial.
 I'll add it if anyone needs it).